 James also played with and took a turn leading York Cello Ensemble (2009-12), for whom he arranged pop songs and film music.

-As a session musician, he has featured as a soloist on several albums:
+As a session musician, he has featured on albums of folk, pop, rock and ambient music:

 Lynette Quek RAFT (2016)

 Burial in the Sky Burial in the Sky (2012)

 James Harker The Red Room (2011)